SALMON-TDDFT/SALMON-DOCS/source/inputs.rst

 &emfield
 --------

 This group specifies the pulse shape of an electric filed applied to the system in time evolution calculations.
 We explain below separating two cases, :any:`linear-response-calculations` and :any:`pulsed-electric-field-calculations`.

 .. _linear-response-calculations:

 Linear response calculations
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-A weak impulsive field is applied at *t=0*.
-For this case,
+A weak impulsive field is applied at *t = 0*.
-``ae_shape1 = 'impulse'`` should be described.
+For this case, ``ae_shape1 = 'impulse'`` should be described.

 Mandatory: ae_shape1